-ESA keeps its procedures under review to further improve the management of the contracts it receives and the operations of its Nuclear Market Observatory.
+ESA will continuously review its procedures under to further improve the management of the contracts it receives and the operations of its Nuclear Market Observatory.
 Given ESA's limited resources, it is of paramount importance to ensure that ESA remains effective and efficient.